verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `null`

-Advanced option, fully override the command rust-analyzer uses for formatting.
+Advanced option, fully override the command verus-analyzer uses for formatting.
 This should be the equivalent of `rustfmt` here, and not that of `cargo fmt`.
 The file contents will be passed on the standard input and the formatted result will be read from the